DeepIntoStreams/Evaluation-of-Time-Series-Generative-Models/Codes/README.md

  ```console
  python run.py
  ```
- The [run.py](run.py) will retrieve configuration from [config/train_gan.yaml](config/train_gan.yaml) and complete the model training on the specified dataset and evaluation.
+ The [run.py](run.py) will retrieve configuration from [configs/train_gan.yaml](configs/train_gan.yaml) and complete the model training on the specified dataset and evaluation.
 The config yaml file essentially specify the model, dataset and related hyperparameters for the experiment.
-(I should add a functionality to specify the evaluation metrics later, however this may require more thinking since the evaluation have dependency on the model type and dataset.)
+(In the furture, I should add a functionality to specify the evaluation metrics later, however this may require more thinking since the evaluation have dependency on the model type and dataset.)

-NOTE: user need to replace the wandb api key and wandb init message inside the run.py to run the experiment in their own wandb account.
+**NOTE**: user need to replace the wandb api key and wandb init message inside the run.py to run the experiment in their own wandb account.

 There are three subdirectories inside the [src/](src/) folder corresponding to models, datasets and evaluations:
 1. [src/baselines/](src/baselines/) contains baseline GAN models in separate py files and a master file [src/baselines/models.py](src/baselines/models.py) for retrieving models based on the config.